yotann/bcdb/docs/memodb/data-model.md

 Nodes are usually represented in [DAG-CBOR], which is a binary format.
 They can also be represented in [MemoDB JSON], which is a textual format.

-MemoDB does not enforce any particular schema for Nodes, as long as they use the kinds of data above.
+MemoDB does not enforce any particular schema for Nodes; they can use arbitrary combinations of different kinds of data.
 Clients may wish to enforce schemas themselves, perhaps using [CDDL] or [IPLD Schemas].

 #### Rationale